xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [02/2026] An **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been successfully awarded.
 The fellow will join my lab shortly.

-[01/2026] I was invited to give a talk at Zhongshan Hospital, Fudan University
+[01/2026] Invited to give a talk at Zhongshan Hospital, Fudan University

-[01/2026] I was invited to give a talk at Shanghai Jiao Tong University
+[01/2026] Invited to give a talk at Shanghai Jiao Tong University

 [01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted by **Knowledge-Based Systems**.